stevenrobertson/strobe.cc/dont_call_them_tweets/dont_call_them_tweets.rst

 information and context to the reader.
 However, the popularity of Twitter, Facebook, and other "new media" ensures that your audience will have a broad set of stories and experiences keyed to these terms.
-Invoking the proper names for these tools can burn a surprising amount of your reader's acutely finite attention span.
+Invoking the proper names for these tools can burn through much of your reader's acutely finite attention span.